minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

   **Server:**
     -This part is used to initialize the server of the application:

-  **Class:**
+  **Method:**
     -To handle the request from the user interface and send reponse to user interface, we have created classes which are:
       - **getCitySlot:** this class is used to get the availble slot in the chosen city.
 The queries are city_id and date
       - **getBooking:** used to get the information of the customer's booking from the database.
 The queries are date, city_id, booking_id
       - **createBooking:** used to insert new data about the booking into the database
       - **cancelBooking:** used to remove the chosen booking's data in the database
 ### 5.3.
 Presentation Tier
-* The presentation tier includes :  user interface, class.
+* The presentation tier includes :  user interface, method.
   **User Interface:**
-    -This part is used to initialize the user interface og the application:
+    -This part is used to initialize the user interface of the application:

-  **Class:**
+  **Method:**
     - To send a request to a server, we have created classes which are
       - **postGetCitySlot:** used to call “getCitySlot” class of  logic tier in server.
 The queries are city_id and date
       - **postGetBooking:** used to call “getBooking” class of the server.
 The queries are  date, city_id, booking_id